bcooperstl/advent-of-code-2020/documentation/day20.md

 ## Approach ##

 This will be done in several iterations, and descried as such.
+1) The first iteration involves getting the Tile class working.

 ### Representing a tile's border as an integer ###